Parachute Regiment (United Kingdom): Parachute training

 On completion of basic training and entry into a battalion, recruits are posted to RAF Brize Norton for a Basic Parachute Course.
 Since 1995, all parachute jumps are carried out from powered aircraft.
 Prior to 1995, the first jump in the Basic Parachute Course was undertaken from a modified Barrage balloon, but this has since been replaced with the Skyvan.
-Recruits must complete a minimum of five jumps in order to qualify as a military parachutist, with the last two jumps required to be from a C130 Hercules.
+Recruits must complete four night descents with equipment to earn their "Parachute with Wings" qualification.

 The last time a British battalion-sized unit parachuted into combat was in 1956 during the Suez Crisis, but it is still considered a valid method of deployment.

 Details of operations for the 1st Battalion are not known, as the British government does not comment on special forces but it is believed that in 2010 a company group from the Special Forces Support Group (SFSG) parachuted operationally into Afghanistan.

+Regimental charter

+The regimental charter is as follows: